clod81/timctf/webapp/README.md

 1 - race cond on start with balance... - IMPLEMENTED after signup, if submit start thing more than once, you can get balance more than once

-2 - api or csv field thinge, override user_id in csv
+2 - api or csv field thinge, override user_id in csv - IMPLEMENTED

+  user_id,to_user_id,amount
+  1,2,10

 3 - websockets chat xss - unauthenticated (broadcast) - IMPLEMENTED
   (under message_socket_working/socket.io/examples/chat - node index.js - port 4500)